bmcedev/matching/README.md

   </tr>
 </table>

-If using a database approach, you might load the datasets into two tables, "ledger" and "bank" then join on amount:
+Using a database approach, you might load the datasets into two tables, "ledger" and "bank" then join on amount:

 ``` sql